limyunkai19/Malaysia-National-ACM-ICPC/README.md

 ```

 ## To Do
-- [ ] use symlink to reduce the file size
+- [x] use symlink to reduce the file size
-- [ ] research open pdf in new tab
+- [ ] research open pdf in new tab. https://github.com/cms-dev/cms/issues/859